Nduma Defense of Congo-Renovated: Expanding into Masisi Territory

 In late 2018 the NDC-R started to expand into northern Masisi Territory, taking advantage of the recent split within the APCLS.
 The NDC-R started working with the splinter group APLCS-Rénové.
-Thought it wouldn't last the APLCS-Rénové was quickly absorbed by the NDC-R. The NDC-R would also start fighting the CNRD in Masis, pushing out into South Kivu.
+Though it wouldn't last, the APLCS-Rénové was quickly absorbed by the NDC-R. The NDC-R would also start fighting the CNRD in Masis, pushing out into South Kivu.
 Then the NDC-R would start fighting many smaller Nyatura groups in northeastern Masisi.
 The Nyatura group led by Kavumbi surrendered to the FARDC in January 2019.
 Leaving deserters from other Nyatura groups and the CNRD to join the NDC–R. By mid-2019, the only main opponents left were members of the CMC alliance.
 The CMC alliance is a coalition between many different Nyatura groups.
 Any other Nyatura groups not in the CMC mostly joined the NDC-R.Throughout 2019, the NDC–R continued to expand eastward absorbing many different armed groups of many different ethnic groups.
 In September 2019, the commander of the FDLR, Sylvestre Mudacumura, was killed by his own troops.
-After Mudacumuara's death, the CMC was finally able to win some battles on the until then basically unbeatable NDC-R. So in November 2019, the NDC–R backed by both the army and non-CMC Nyatura, pushed into Bwito chieftaincy for a second time to attack the CMC.
+After Mudacumuara's death, the CMC was finally able to win some battles against the, until that point, undefeated NDC-R. So in November 2019, the NDC–R backed by both the army and non-CMC Nyatura, pushed into Bwito chieftaincy for a second time to attack the CMC.
 Forcing the CMC to fight on multiple fronts the NDC-R got the leader Nzeyimana Heri to surrender to UN troops.
 Thought clashes would continue with the CMC throughout December and into January 2020.

 In January 2015 group expanded into Lubero Territory.
 In December 2015 they captured FDLR bases in Mumo and Rushiye.
 On 25 December 2018 NDC-R attacked CNRD in Faringa.
 On 7 June 2019, the Office of the Military Prosecutor of North Kivu issued a warrant for Guidon’s arrest.
 On 30 October 2019 NDC-R attacked CMC alliance capturing Katsiru, Kiyeye, Kitunda, Maziza, JTN, Kayangare and Mbuhi villages in Rutshuru Territory.
 On 7 November the group regained control over Mweso.